Ashish13898/Projects/README.md

 3. Netlogo Project ( Artificial Life, flocking and Collection behaviour of turtles )

+4. Polynomial Solver

-4. Python Projects ( Coding Challenges and Alien Invasion Project )
+5. Python Projects ( Coding Challenges and Alien Invasion Project )

-5. Research Report Using R ( US Accidents Analysis, Report and Results )
+6. Research Report Using R ( US Accidents Analysis, Report and Results )

 Feel free to use to code and play around with any of the code you like :))